 The American Opportunity Tax Credit and The Lifetime Learning Credit are two great opportunities to help taxpayers save money.
 Tax season can be stressful, and these tax breaks may be able to help take off some stress.

-According to the IRS, eligible taxpayers who paid higher education costs for themselves, their spouse, or dependents in 2021 may be able to take advantage of two education tax credits.
+According to the IRS, eligible taxpayers who paid higher education costs for themselves, their spouse, or dependents may be able to take advantage of two education tax credits.